 - Drink driving

 - Injury or death.

-Binge or heavy drinking
+Binge drinking or heavy drinking

 Binge drinking is the term commonly used to describe drinking heavily over a short period of time with the intention of becoming intoxicated.
 This can be very harmful to a person’s health and wellbeing.
-As well as increasing the risk of health problems, this can lead young people to take risks and put themselves in dangerous situations.
+As well as increasing the risk of health problems, binge drinking can lead young people to take risks and put themselves in dangerous situations.

 Common effects of binge episodes include:

 Drinking too much on a single occasion means drinking significantly more than the recommended level of four standard drinks on any one occasion.
 Just over 10 per cent of Australian teenagers drink more than this every week.

 Schoolies week and alcohol

 Celebrating finishing high school (‘schoolies week’) is often linked to episodes of very high levels of single-session drinking or deliberately drinking to intoxication.
 Over 70 per cent of male school leavers and 60 per cent of females report getting drunk on most or all days or nights of their schoolies week.